username1001/distraction-blocker/README.md

 # facebook-blocker

 I find myself checking Facebook, almost impulsively, during the times I'm trying to be productive.
+I'm positive I'm not the only one.

-So I created this extension which blocks me from doing that.
+So I created this extension to limit that behavior.
 It's simple: it sends an alert message, forever, blocking you from doing anything else other than clicking "ok", or "cancel".

 It does so via the manifest.json file, which waits for the match: facebook.com, then sends the alert message.